iExecBlockchainComputing/wpwp-worker-setup/cloud-deployment/README.md

 # README #

-This README documments cloud deployment of the worker.
-We will not describe here how to spin AWS EC2 instance or Azure VM.
+This README documents the cloud deployment of the worker.
+We will not describe here how to spin an AWS EC2 instance or Azure VM.
-In this readme we focus on starting a worker on a clean already provicioned machines.
+In this readme, we focus on starting a worker on clean already provisioned machines.
 **Remember you NEED to have Worker Pass NFT on the worker's wallet before connecting to the pool**

 ### What is this repository for? ###

 * **Quick summary**
-    This repository provides scripts which setup clean VM and start a worker
+    This repository provides scripts that set up a clean VM and starts a worker
 * **Version:** 1.0.0

 ### How do I get set up? ###

 * **Summary of set up**
-    1. You need to have provisioned VM - ubuntu or AWS-linux
+    1. You need to have provisioned VM - ubuntu or AWS-Linux
     2. Copy there the correct script in the desired location
     3. Run the script

 * **Configuration**
-    Setup scripts take care of configuring the mahcine and start the worker.
-You need to make sure you provide required enfironment variables to the script.
+    Setup scripts take care of configuring the machine and starting the worker.
+You need to make sure you provide the required environment variables to the script.
 * **Dependencies**
-    You don't need any dependencies installed apart from the clean linux
+    You don't need any dependencies installed apart from the clean Linux
 * **How to run**
-    You can either run it with .env file or by providing required variables to the script in the command line
+    You can either run it with a .env file or by providing the required variables to the script in the command line

     * **Running with .env**
     copy .env-defaults to .env file and fill it in with your private key to the wallet